Engagement, affluence, and value: The numbers Apple's using to show Android is #2

 And that was only during the prepared statements.

-The war of rhetoric didn't go Apple's way in 2013.
-The market didn't even go their way following the Q1 results.
-But this much is clear — Apple knows where they're strong, knows where their competition is weak, and they certainly seem more determined than ever to get their message out.
+The Apple-is-doomed market and media manipulations didn't miss a trick in 2013, but this much is clear — Apple knows where they're strong, knows where their competition is weak, and they certainly seem more determined than ever to get their message out.